EngineeringLast Updated Jul 10, 202411 min read

 Vulnerability scanning

-Vulnerability scanning also detects easily missed loopholes in an app, checking against a record of common vulnerabilities and their characteristics.
+Vulnerability scanning also detects easily missed loopholes application code, checking against a record of common vulnerabilities and their characteristics.
 The matches are then reported to the developers or the quality assurance (QA) team.
-You can integrate vulnerability scans into a CI pipeline, as I will show later in this article.

 Penetration testing